 Attending organised marches isn’t the only way to protest.
 From refusing to use plastic bags to sharing something online, many of us protest on a daily basis, finding small but effective ways to stand up for what we believe in.
-People’s History Museum (PHM) would like people to add their own objects to a new exhibition that tell a story about protest.
+People’s History Museum (PHM) would like people to add their own objects to our headline exhibition that tell a story about protest.

 2019 marks 200 years since the Peterloo Massacre, a major event in Manchester’s history, and a defining moment for Britain’s democracy.
 To commemorate this monumental anniversary, PHM are exploring the past, present and future of protest.

-Opening on Saturday 23 March 2019, the museum’s headline exhibition Disrupt?
+On show until Sunday 23 February 2020, the museum’s exhibition Disrupt?
 Peterloo and Protest forms part of the national bicentenary commemorations and tells the story of the Manchester massacre, highlighting its relevance today, examining issues within our democracy that people are campaigning for 200 years on.

 The exhibition features objects, including original Peterloo artefacts, brought together for the very first time, alongside pieces telling more recent stories of protest.
 A short film commissioned especially for the exhibition brings to life the story of Peterloo, protest, and the road to democratic reform.